StringNick/sybil-resistant-chat-bot-substrate-faucet/README.md

 ## Getting Started

 1. Configure environment variables that are needed for chat bot authentication, faucet wallet, etc. Copy `config.example.toml` file into `config.toml` and start setting up the toml configuration.
-The rationale behind different variables setup can be found in [Variable](#variables) section.
+The rationale behind different variables setup can be found in [Configuration](#configuration) section.
 Each variable, along with its setup instructions, as well as default values, is described in [Configuration](#configuration) section.

-2. Once all environment variables are ready, run the development server through docker with substrate default blockchain:
+2. You can use environment variables, from [Configuration](#configuration) section, or u can copy `config.example.toml` to `config.toml`, set ur parametrs.
+Than run:

 ```
-docker-compose -up -d
+docker-compose up -d
 ```

 **Note**: all environment variables need to be set correctly in order for the faucet to work 🚨

+## Tests

+To run tests localy:

+1. Install golang version 1.20 or latest
+2. Run `go mod download`
+3. Install and link `olm-dev`
+4. Run `go test -v ./...`

+Or use docker, to run tests:

+`docker run --rm -it $(docker build -q -f ./docker/test/Dockerfile ./backend)`

 ## Discord